sridharakella/CudaExample/README.md

 Slurm entties:
 Nodes, Patitions , Jobs and Jobs steps.

-scontrol(only executed root user, slurm state). sinfo(state of partitions, and nodes managed from slurm, has filtering, sorting) squeue( heavinly used, reports the jobs in priortiy order) scancel( to cancel the ) sacct( used for accounting information, about completed jobs) srun/sbatch( to submit the jobs for later execution)
+scontrol(only executed root user, slurm state).\n
+sinfo(state of partitions, and nodes managed from slurm, has filtering, sorting) \n squeue( heavinly used, reports the jobs in priortiy order) \n scancel( to cancel the ) \n sacct( used for accounting information, about completed jobs) srun/sbatch( to submit the jobs for later execution)